 What exactly is ePHI?
 Who has to worry about it?
 Where can it be safely located?

-There is often a great deal of confusion and misinformation about what, exactly, constitutes ePHI (electronic protected health information) which must be protected due to HIPAA requirements.
-Even once you have a grasp of ePHI and how it applies to you, the next question becomes … where can I put ePHI and where not?
+There is often a great deal of confusion and misinformation about what constitutes ePHI (electronic protected health information) and how to protect it under HIPAA requirements.
+Even once you understand ePHI and how it applies to you, the next question becomes, where is ePHI permitted?
 What is secure and what is not?

-ePHI is “individually identifiable” “protected health information” sent or stored electronically.
-Protected health information refer specifically to three classes of data:
+ePHI is “individually identifiable” “protected health information” that is sent or stored electronically.
+Protected health information refers specifically to three classes of data:

 - An individual’s past, present, or future physical or mental health or condition